antoineboquet/greek-conversion/README.md

 },

-useAdditionalChars?:               // extend the default mapping with additional chars AdditionalChar[] | AdditionalChar //   (useAdditionalChar.ALL to enable the whole set)
+useAdditionalChars?:               // extend the default mapping with additional chars AdditionalChar[] | AdditionalChar //   (use AdditionalChar.ALL to enable the whole set)
 ```

 ### Examples